 The lighter the lure, the more likely you are to fool a big, wary bass.
 In fact, for really finicky fish, you may have to throw the lures with no weight at all.

-When fishing for bass, learn to use a variety of different approaches and styles, don’t stick to one single approach all day long.
-This will allow you to catch bigger and better bass.
+When fishing for bass, learn to use a variety of different approaches and styles.
+Don’t stick to one single approach all day long.
+This will allow you to catch more and bigger bass.